About this guide

 7. Cash management

 Cash management is a core Seccl service.
-As such, we will handle client money in our dedicated client money account, support all payments and withdrawals, undertake all dividend reconciliation and payments, and facilitate corporate actions.
+As such, we will handle client money in our dedicated client money account, facilitate payments and withdrawals, undertake all dividend reconciliation and payments, and handle corporate actions.

-Advisers and other platform users will be able to move client money between accounts and wrappers via the Professional UI.
+Advisers and other platform users will be able to move client money between accounts and wrappers via our professional portals (or any other interface that you choose to integrate).

 We will calculate and deduct client-level service fees on your behalf, based on their daily portfolio valuations during the previous month.
 Our fees will be invoiced directly to you, outside of client portfolios.
 We will also pay adviser fees directly to any firms using your platform (but will need you to provide their bank details in order for us to do so).

-And we will provide all regulatory reporting and alerts required of us in our role as custodian (and ISA manager, if applicable) – including CASS returns, transaction reporting, suspicious activity, regulatory breaches, all MiFID reporting, and pre- and post-sale illustrations.
-You will then be responsible for fulfilling any onward regulatory reporting that’s required of you.
+We’ll provide you with the standard MI reports that you would expect.
+We’ll also provide all reporting and alerts required of us in our role as custodian (and ISA manager, if applicable) — including CASS returns, transaction reporting, suspicious activity, regulatory breaches, all MiFID reporting, and pre- and post-sale illustrations.
+You will then be responsible for fulfilling any onward reporting that’s required of you.

 As an FCA authorised firm you’ll have to provide your own returns to the FCA (or provide them via your Principal if you’re an appointed representative).